Course Outline

 Module 4: Control of Data and Continuity of Services

-This module explains service level agreements (SLAs), change management, and the roles and responsibilities for ensuring the security and availability of computing services and data.
+This module explains service level agreements (SLAs), change management, and the roles and responsibilities of organizations in ensuring the security and availability of computing services and data for government.

 Lessons